sebsucmor-alt/OrcaFS-NeotkoCM/README.md

 different heights, the whole object uses the **lowest** of those targets, so one instance landing on something tall never silently drags the others up with it.

 **Does the plate count?
-(2.4.0)** By default yes: **right-click → Snap & Drag: Allow Bed** is on, and an object dragged over empty space lands on the build plate, the way placement behaves in any ordinary slicer.
+(2.4.0, renamed 2.4.3)** By default yes: **Snap to bed** in the magnet panel is on, and an object dragged over empty space lands on the build plate, the way placement behaves in any ordinary slicer.
 Switch it off and only other objects can catch you — an object with nothing underneath keeps floating exactly where you dropped it, which is what you want while assembling something in mid-air.
 The plate never competes with a real object: it is simply a floor of height zero, and the highest surface under your footprint always wins.
-The option lives directly under **Snap & Drag** in the same menu and is greyed out unless Snap & Drag is on.
+(This is the option that was called **Snap & Drag: Allow Bed** in 2.4.0–2.4.2; same setting, same default, new home.)

 With Allow Bed off and nothing qualifying underneath, the object is left exactly where it is — Snap & Drag then only ever pulls something *down* onto a floor it actually finds, in keeping with